ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 The first question you need to ask yourself is "what is the population that I am considering in my experiment from which I will gather measurements?".
 If you are working on wild-type tomato plants from the cultivar Moneymaker for instance, then your population of interest would be _all_ plants from the Moneymaker cultivar on which you measure a particular phenotype.

+Data collection consists of measuring the values of one or several variables for each member of the population.
+For instance, you could measure the height and weight of people.

-If you are working on the height of the population from the Netherlands, then your population would be "all people in the Netherlands".
+If you are working on the height of the population from the Netherlands, then your population would be "all people in the Netherlands" and your variable would be "height".
 A sample is a subset of that population that must be _representative_ of that population.
 It therefore has to be selected randomly from the whole population.

 <img src="../img/02-population-sample.png" width="300px">